Saket121/DoRemi-Subscription_GeekTrust/README.md

 Machine Coding Problem Statement: https://www.geektrust.com/coding/detailed/doremi-subscription .

-This problem was solved on October 5, 2022.
+This problem was solved on May 31, 2023.

 The low-level design code reads data input from a file.
 After reading the input commands, processes them & prints output on the command line interface.